 The End of Tenancy Cleaning Service is a popular home cleaning procedure in the UK.
-As well as requiring considerable effort to achieve perfect results, it arrives with several specifics that you will not find in standard seasonal cleaning.
-To answer who is responsible for End of Tenancy Cleaning correctly, it is essential to clarify these specifics in advance.
-They will, by the way, give you accurate guidance as to how to deal with the cleaning itself seamlessly and adequately.
+As well as requiring considerable effort to achieve perfect results, it arrives with several specifics you will not find in standard seasonal cleaning.
+To answer who is responsible for End of Tenancy Cleaning correctly, clarifying these specifics in advance is essential.
+By the way, they will give you accurate guidance on dealing with the cleaning itself seamlessly and adequately.

 What distinguishes End of Tenancy Cleaning from any other type of home cleaning?

 In the most general sense, End of Tenancy Cleaning is cleaning the entire property.
 It can be both a modest studio apartment and a three-story house.
 In any case, a well-done End of Tenancy Cleaning means perfect hygiene for the entire property.
 In other words, all rooms should be immaculate, and the surfaces must be glossy.

 Not to mention that the peculiarity of the End of Tenancy Cleaning London Service requires that special care be taken when cleaning heavily soiled areas, including those that are not visible at first glance (for example, cleaning cabinets inside, removing stains on the floor under furniture, and so on).
 In addition, an End Tenancy Cleaning is characterised by the following specifics:

 - It is a cleaning procedure for an apartment or house rented out.
 Next, you will find out who is responsible for the cleaning – the landlord or the tenant.

 - An EOT is a procedure that depends on the rental agreement.
 It is often the answer to the question of who is responsible for the cleaning itself.
 But not always.